The expert team at Stemp & Company can incorporate your business.

 Having a corporation also enables you to invite your investors to become advisors or directors of your corporation.
 They may have expertise in various areas, and you can use this to your company’s benefit.
-Having these people active in your corporation could not only help you to pursue the marketing of your product, it could also help you to obtain financing or additional investment capital, since any lender or investor prefers to become involved in a business or company which has experienced and knowledgeable people behind it.
+Actively involving these people in your corporation could not only help you to pursue the marketing of your product, but it could also help you to obtain financing or additional investment capital.
+That’s because any lender or investor prefers to become involved in a business or company that has experienced and knowledgeable people behind it.

-If you should decide to sell your company but wish to retain ownership of the patent and trademark rights, you can do this by holding the patent and trademark rights in your own name and licensing the right to use these to your company.
+If you should decide to sell your company but wish to retain ownership of the patent and trademark rights, incorporation can make that easier.
+You can do this by holding the patent and trademark rights in your own name and licensing the right to use these to your company.

-If you sell your company, by retaining personal ownership of the patent and trademark rights, these rights are kept by you and do not go to the new owner of the company.
-Or you could incorporate another company to own the patent and trademark rights and have the first company (which you have now sold) pay royalties or license fees to the new company.
+If you sell your company and retain personal ownership of the patent and trademark rights, these rights are kept by you and do not go to the new owner of the company.
+You could also incorporate another company to own the patent and trademark rights and have the first company (which you have now sold) pay royalties or license fees to the new company.
 Again, these royalties and license fees would be taxed in the hands of the new company as corporate income, rather than taxed as personal income.

 By issuing shares in the corporation to your children, you provide them with the benefit (during your lifetime) of being part owners of your company.
 By giving up some of the ownership of the company to your children, you can better plan for your future and the future of the company, rather than owning the company by yourself and giving the company to your children upon your death.